 Chapter 688 Referral — Why do it?

-The primary goal of filing a Chapter 688 referral is to plan for needed adult services for students.
-In those cases where a student is determined to be eligible and services are not provided due to a lack of funding or program availability, agency personnel can advocate to increase funds in the budget planning process for the next fiscal year in order to provide the needed services.
+The primary goal of filing a Chapter 688 referral is to plan for needed adult services for students with severe disabilities.
+Filing a Chapter 688 referral creates documentation that students with severe disabilities will need adult services and supports.
+This documentation alerts Transition Agencies (e.g., the Department of Developmental Disabilities, the Massachusetts Rehabilitation Commission, the Department of Mental Health) and the state legislature regarding the future needs of these students.
+In cases where a student is determined to be eligible for agency services, yet services are not provided due to a lack of funding or program availability, agency personnel can advocate to increase funds in the budget planning process for the next fiscal year in order to provide the needed services.

 Refer 2 Years before Student Graduates or Turns 22

-Individual Transition Plan - a planning document outlining needed adult services
+Individual Transition Plan — A planning document outlining needed adult services

 Special education services provided while a student is in school are entitlements mandated by federal and state law.
 Chapter 688 is not a continuation of special education services and is not an entitlement to services.
 If a student has been referred under Chapter 688, an Individual Transition Plan (ITP) is required and written for each student.